 Prompt component edits

 Context was by far the most edited component.
 Context usually takes the form examples or grounding data to help guide the model through a task.
-Few-shot learning and simulating dialog are two common use cases.
+Few-shot prompting and simulating dialog are two common use cases.

 Here’s the interesting part about context.